eoinkelly/ember-runloop-handbook/README.md

 you will want to dig in and understand it.
 It is my sincere hope that this handbook can be your guide.

+## Naming is hard

+As you learn more about the Ember Runloop you will come to understand that, well, it just isn't very _loopish_.
+The name is a bit unfortunate as it implies that there is a single instance of the Runloop sitting somewhere in memory looping endlessly _running things_.
+As we will see soon this is not true.

+In alternate universes the _Runloop_ might have been named

+* _Ember Work Queues_
+* _Ember Coordinated Work Algorithm_
+* _Ember Job Scheduler_
+* _Runelope - a large friendly creature that lives in your Javascript VM and manages the work Ember does in response to events._

+OK some of those names are terrible (except _Runelope_ of course, that one is pure gold and should be immediately pushed to Ember master)

+Naming is a hard problem and hindsight is 20/20.
+The _Runloop_ is what we have so that is what we will call it but try not to infer too much about its action from the name.

 # section: Why Runloop?

 ```
 background (the environment ember lives in)
-    JS event loop
+    Javascript event loop
     all about events:
         where they come from
         what they are
-    examples of how vanialla JS handles them
+    examples of how vanialla Javascript handles them
-    show timeline of how vanilla JS responds to events
+    show timeline of how vanilla Javascript responds to events
     show how ember is just a fancy example of handling events
     discuss the ways in which the vanilla approach doesn't scale well if you are doing lots of work
     end with a clear statement of the problems that the runloop solves